 After the bombs exploded at the Boston Marathon, the FBI immediately went to work investigating all available video evidence to begin the video forensic process.
 Several sources of video evidence were available for FBI forensic examiners, including:

 The first camera that FBI investigators began working with to clarify images was from the Lord and Taylor retail store directly across the street from one of the explosion sites.
 FBI video forensic experts were able to locate digital video recordings of a suspect placing a backpack at that location.

 One of the questions I have been asked over the last several days during the media interviews is how will authorities set up a video forensic triage.
 The term triage is used in this instance as a way to describe the almost incomprehensible task of reviewing surveillance video.

-First, the authorities had to establish a chain of command.?
-This began by assigning a person in charge of leading the video forensic investigation.?
+First, the authorities had to establish a chain of command.
+This began by assigning a person in charge of leading the video forensic investigation.
 It continued by identifying the FBI agents with the most experience and talent with video enhancement.